Cyntoia Brown-Long is an author, speaker, and advocate for criminal justice reform and victims of trafficking.

-Cyntoia hopes her story will not only inspire others but also shine a light on the injustice that people still face on a daily basis, especially the injustice to women and children in American prisons.
+Cyntoia hopes her story will not only inspire others but also shine a light on the injustice many people still face on a daily basis, especially the injustice to women and children in American prisons.
 She, with her husband, Jaime, is the founder of the Foundation for Justice, Freedom, and Mercy.
 In January of 2020 the Vera Institute of Justice recognized Cyntoia as one of the Best of Justice Reform honorees.
 As a thought leader for legislative and societal reform, Cyntoia is available to speak to a wide variety of organizations.
 Her recent keynote appearances include presentations at Georgetown Law School for The Janet Reno Forum, Broward County Children’s Services, the Ohio Attorney General Office’s Human Trafficking Summit, and the State of Louisiana’s Anti-Trafficking Initiative hosted by First Lady and Governor Edwards.